 The pharmacovigilance system master file is a legal requirement in Egypt.
 This guidance concerns the requirements for the pharmacovigilance system master file and is applicable for any pharmaceutical product authorized in Egypt.
-The required content and management of the pharmacovigilance system master file applies irrespective of the organizational structure of a marketing authorization holder,
+The required content and management of the

 The content of the pharmacovigilance system master file shall reflect global availability of safety information for pharmaceutical products authorized in Egypt, with information on the pharmacovigilance system not just confined to local or regional activities.